luispierro/project2-codeinstitute/README.md

 - __Game Help__

-- Modern overlay display the rules of the game.
-It has a simple and easy description for the better understanding of the game.
-The players can acess it at any time, without distourbing the game or having to leave the page.
+- This modern overlay provides a clear, concise description of the game rules, designed for easy understanding at a glance.
+Players can access it anytime during gameplay without disrupting their experience or needing to leave the page.
+The overlay blends seamlessly with the interface, ensuring that essential information is always just a click away, helping players stay focused and informed as they play.

 ![game-help](assets/game-rules.png)